aspnetboilerplate/aspnetboilerplate/doc/WebSite/UI-Alerts.md

 }
 ```

-And inject AlertManager into the view you want to use.
+And inject `IAlertManager` into the view you want to use.